 A BRAVE IPSWICH SERGEANT.

-On June 28th in France.
-He was called up on the outbreak of war, being a private serving on the reserve list and was quickly ordered to the front.
+Mrs. E. Falla, of 107 Cemetery Road, Ipswich, has received official information from Warley of the death of her husband, Sergeant W. Falla D.C.M., of the Bedfordshire Regiment, on the 28th June in France.
+He was called up on the outbreak of war, being a private serving on the reserve list and was quickly ordered to the Front.
 He was present at the retreat from Mons and Ypres.
-On November 7th 1914 he led a charge which resulted in 21 of the enemy being killed or captured.
-For that act he was awarded the D.C.M and promoted (on the field) to Corporal.
+On the 7th November 1914 he led a charge which resulted in 21 of the enemy being killed or captured.
+For that act he was awarded the D.C.M. and promoted (on the field) to Corporal.
 In the same month he received a bullet wound in the region of the heart, and returned to England.
-Returning to duty in France in May, 1915 he took part in most of the fierce fighting, including the Aisne and Somme battles.
+Returning to duty in France in May, 1915, he took part in most of the fierce fighting, including the Aisne and Somme battles.
 He received many minor wounds from shrapnel, and at Giullemont was poisoned through drinking water that was contaminated.
 Last month he was killed by a shell.
-The widow has received letters from both the chaplain and captain of the regiment, who deeply regret the loss sustained by the company of a brave soldier. (an extract from paper)
+The widow has received letters from both the chaplain and captain of the regiment, who deeply regret the loss sustained by the company of a brave soldier.